vippsas/vipps-developers/settlements/sftp-report-service/README.md

 This is a standard SFTP service, and the address of the SFTP server is `sftp.vipps.no`.

 When connecting to the SFTP server you need to supply the username you created.
-In the picture above this is "hakon".
+In the picture above, this is "hakon".

-Vipps can not help with SFTP basics, but recommend this for an overview:
+Vipps cannot help with SFTP basics, but recommend this for an overview:
 [SFTP File Transfer Protocol - get SFTP client & server](https://www.ssh.com/ssh/sftp/).

 **Please note:** Vipps may change the IP addresses of `sftp.vipps.no`.